 - Use of mobile phone is also forbidden while driving.

 - Off road driving in Iceland is illegal!

-Stay safe, this video goes through every thing that you should have in mind when it comes to safety on the road in Iceland.
+Stay safe, this video goes through everything that you should keep in mind when it comes to safety on icy roads.

 Driving around Iceland

 Most travelers choose to drive the ring road themselves on a rental vehicle.
 The ring road(Road 1) circles around Iceland along the coast and is in total 1.339 km or 832 miles and today the road is all paved.
 Majority of the ring road is only one lane, driving each way, with a very little chance of traffic.

 But to drive the whole ring road you need enough time.
 You don’t want to rush it and spend all your time in the car driving.
 The driver will get tired and that is the main reasons why MyCar Rental includes an extra driver in all rentals, for safety reasons.
 I recommend at least 7 days to really enjoy your ride around the country.